makki20/app1/README.md

 # app1
 to be creative

-whta kind of software did i use?
+what kind of software did i use?